cloudfoundry/docs-deploying-cf/vsphere/bosh-example-manifest.md

         port: 25251
         backend_port: 25552
         agent:
-          user: agent # this creates a read only user for BOSH agents
+          user: agent # this creates a read-only user for BOSH Agents
-          password: AgenT # this creates a password for BOSH agents
+          password: AgenT # this creates a password for Agents
         director:
-          user: director # this creates a read / write user for the BOSH Director
+          user: director # this creates a read/write user for the BOSH Director
-          password: DirectoR # this creates a password BOSH Director
+          password: DirectoR # this creates a password for the Director

       networks:
         apps: default